FUTURETECH6/Notes-Sophomore2/DBS/Chap7_DBDesign_ER.md

 •Diamonds represent relationship sets.

-•Undivided rectangles represent the attributes of a relationship set.Attributes that are part of the primary key are underlined.
+•Undivided rectangles represent the attributes of a relationship set.
+Attributes that are part of the primary key are underlined.

 •Lines link entity sets to relationship sets.